codingtherapist/webAccessibilityStudyGroup/README.md

 - Web accessibility professionals interested in mentoring or helping members by:
     - Leading or facilitating the learning of a topic during live streams via co streaming a study session on twitch with @africakenyah
     - Helping out in the chat with questions members may have during live streams or on Discord/ Github discussions
-<h2>DISCLAIMER</h2>
-<h3>This is not a structured accessibility learning course, it is a study group</h3>
-This is a study group for newbies and professionals who would like to get together to study accessibility topics.
-While @africakenyah feels confident in her skills in accessibility testing, she does not have a lot of experience shipping accessible code.
-We will be learning and studying those concepts together, building things that may or may not work.
-If you are interested in learning in a casual, low stakes environment with other accessibility enthusiasts, this is the right place.
-If you are interested in a structured web accessibility course, this is not a good fit.

-<h3>Members can join the livestream via video as a guest on twitch!</h3>
-We will be streaming weekly on twitch, sharing concepts and live coding accessible elements.
-While @africakenyah will be the one streaming, others in the study group can join the stream via video as a co-streamer on any week.
-Co- streamers can choose to teach the group a concept, ask questions, or just turn their camera on and study silently.
-Alternatively (and highly encouraged), <b>accessibility professionals with experience can request to lead the study group and give clarity on the subjects we are learning for the week</b>.
-A calendly calendar will be created for members to sign up for co streaming any of the upcoming weeks.
-The twitch chat will always be available for communication to those who prefer to chat and watch only.

-<h3>We will meet weekly, but life happens</h3>
-While the intent is to meet every week and hold ourselves accountable to that, life happens.
-As a full time professional with a personal life, there may be weeks we do not meet on twitch.
-However, the discord will always be available for members to chat and meet for silent study or discussion at their discretion.
-If anyone else has a twitch and would like to lead a week, that is an option as well!

 <h2> Prerequisites</h2>
 <b>First, please join us officially</b> by going to our discussions page and introducing yourself!